 This Edgar winner officially retired in 2011.
 A recognized reviewer and critic who according to EQMM has written The Jury Box "...with integrity, insight, and style..."
 No doubt whatsoever that Jon fits the bill as next inductee.
 Both through his pastiches and his work as critic he keeps the legacy of Ellery Queen alive.
 No surprise then that at least 1 pastiche is included here (click on the picture for his article "The Expandable Calendar of Ellery Queen")

 If the name 'Ellery Queen' is recognized at all in the States today this is largely due to Ellery Queen's Mystery Magazine.
 It is hard to imagine a more worthy addition to the West 87th Street Irregulars than its editor.
 Janet has graciously allowed us to re-publish the following essay that she wrote for inclusion in The Tragedy of Errors reflecting on the history of EQMM. (click on the picture for her article "Legacy of an editor")

 About one year ago Dale wrote an article on the NBC Ellery Queen series to accompany the publication of his Ellery Queen pastiche involving the filming of one of the NBC episodes, based on an Queen short story.
 No surprise then that Dale's entry into the West 87th Street Irregulars came with this re-worked article in light of the imminent DVD release of the series. (click on the picture for his article "When Ellery Queen met NBC")

-We are honoured to present as our first member Professor emeritus of English at Tarleton State University, Stephenville, Texas Joe R. Christopher.
+We are honored to present as our first member Professor emeritus of English at Tarleton State University, Stephenville, Texas Joe R. Christopher.
 Not only retired himself, his essay featured here also focuses on Richard Queen's retirement novels.
 We couldn't have dreamed of a more befitting start to the West 87th Street Irregulars (click on picture for his essay "The Retirement of Richard Queen")